-Source: VA All Employee Survey (accessed May 16, 2018)
+Source: VA All Employee Survey (accessed June 29, 2018)

-VHA's Patient Experiences Survey Reports provide results from the Survey of Healthcare Experience of Patients (SHEP) program.
+VHA's Patient Experiences Survey Reports provide results from-the Survey of Healthcare Experience of Patients (SHEP) program.
 VHA utilizes industry standard surveys from the Consumer Assessment of Healthcare Providers and Systems program to evaluate patients' experiences of their health care and to support the goal of benchmarking its performance against the private sector.

 VHA collects SHEP survey data from Patient-Centered Medical Home, Specialty Care, and Inpatient Surveys.
-From these, the OIG selected four survey items that reflect patient attitudes towards facility leaders (see Table 3).
-For this Facility, all four patient survey results reflected lower care ratings than the VHA average.
+From these, the OIG selected four survey items that reflect patient attitudes towards Facility leaders (see Table 3) and reviewed results that relate to the period of October 1, 2016, through September 30, 2017.
+For this Facility, three of four patient survey results reflected similar or higher care ratings than the VHA average.
+Patients appear generally satisfied with the leadership and care provided, and Facility leaders appeared to be actively engaged with patients.